 Libraries are where we connect.
 They connect us to each other, our community, and the world.

 Libraries make a community.
-And a community makes a library.
-Thanks to a community that cares we have one of the best right here in Berkeley.
+And communities make a library.
+Thanks to a community that cares, we have one of the best libraries right here in Berkeley.